ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v4.md

 {% endhint %}

 {% hint style="info" %}
-You must upgrade your agent version on a development environment, then push it to other environments (Production, Staging, Test,...).
+First, you must upgrade your agent version and restart your server on a Development environment, then, commit and push the new configuration to upper environments (Test, Staging, Production...).
-More information about forest-admin schema can be found [here ↗](../../../reference-guide/models/README.md#the-forestadmin-schemajson-file) and [here ↗](./upgrade-to-v3.md#schema-versioning)
+More information about the Forest Admin schema can be found in [the models documentation](../../../reference-guide/models/README.md#the-forestadmin-schemajson-file) or in [the initial upgrade note](./upgrade-to-v3.md#schema-versioning)
 {% endhint %}

 {% hint style="warning" %}